proshian/pytorch-lifestream/docs/ptls_preprocessing.md

 ## Steps of preprocessing

-1. Load flat transactional data into `pandas.DataFrame` or `spark.DataFrame`
+1. Load float transactional data into `pandas.DataFrame` or `spark.DataFrame`
 2. Identify user_id column.
 There are usually no modifications for this column.
 3. Prepare `event_time` column.
 Convert it to a timestamp for a date and time, or use any sortable format otherwise.
 4. Fit and transform categorical features, from categorical values to embedding indexes.